RODDY064/RentalX/README.md

 ## Booking Page

-.The Booking Page is a crucial part of our platform, allowing users to complete their car rental reservations seamlessly.
+The Booking Page is a crucial part of our platform, allowing users to complete their car rental reservations seamlessly.
 It ensures a straightforward process for selecting rental dates, reviewing booking details, and confirming reservations.

 ### 1. Date Selection